 If you see a warning about an unsafe link on Twitter, this means the URL matches a database of potentially harmful URLs which may lead to phishing, malware, or spam sites or sites associated with a violation of Twitter’s Terms of Service.
 You may see this warning when:

-- When you add a particular link to your profile
+- you add a particular link to your profile

-- When you visit a particular link through Twitter's link service, http://t.co
+- you visit a particular link through Twitter's link service, http://t.co

-Harmful sites include web forgeries ("phishing" sites), sites that download malicious software onto your computer, or spam sites that request personal information.
-This could also mean the website was compromised by a hacker at some point, and the hacker embedded malware onto the website.
+Unsafe sites may include phishing sites that attempt to steal your login information and password, sites that download malicious software onto your computer, spam sites that request personal information, or sites associated with other violations of Twitter’s Terms of Service.
+This could also mean the website was compromised at some point, and malware was embedded onto the website.

 If you encounter spam or malware links:

 Help keep Twitter spam-free by reporting spam or links directly from the offending account’s profile or Tweet(s).
 For more information and instructions, visit our Reporting spam on Twitter article.